ArctosDB/documentation-wiki/_documentation/container.markdown

 -  Install the barcoded container by scanning it into an appropriate box, position, etc.
--  Enter specimen data, scanning attached label-halves into the appropriate part barcode input area.
+-  Enter catalog record data, scanning attached label-halves into the appropriate part barcode input area.

 Note that the two steps above are independent and may occur in any order and at any time.
-Typically tubes are installed immediately upon returning from the field, and specimen data entry may occur months or even years later.
-Once both steps have been completed, the specimen, part, and object tracking data will automatically consolidate.
+Typically tubes are installed immediately upon returning from the field, and catalog record data entry may occur months or even years later.
+Once both steps have been completed, the catalog record, part, and object tracking data will automatically consolidate.

 ### At any time